THERMAL & MULTISPECTRAL IMAGING

 Hover Solutions gathers multispectral images using the MicaSense RedEdge-M, which uses a global shutter to capture light in five different wavelengths: Blue, Green, Red, Near Infrared (NIR), and Red Edge.

-Because it captures five bands of light, we use imagery from the RedEdge-M to construct four different map products:
+Because it captures five bands of light, we use images from the RedEdge-M to construct four different map products:

 Images captured with the RedEdge-M are calibrated against a radiometric reflectance target, and encoded with offsetting information from a top-mounted sunlight sensor to account for changes in solar lighting at the moment of capture.